coady/graphique/docs/api.md

 ### Output
 Ibis has first-class support for nulls, so array scalars are nullable.
 Non-null scalars are used where relevant.

-Columns and rows are nullable to allow partial query results. `Dataset.optional` provides the same for table.
+Columns and rows are nullable to allow partial query results. `Dataset.optional` provides the same for tables.
 Subject to change pending GraphQL's [semantic nullability](https://github.com/graphql/graphql-wg/blob/main/rfcs/SemanticNullability.md).

 ### Input
 Default values and non-null types are used wherever possible.
 When an input is optional and has no natural default, there are two cases to distinguish: